pedm/Override_Default_Likelihood/README.md

 # Override_Default_Likelihood
 Here I demonstrate how to override the default likelihood function used by Dynare in Bayesian estimation.

-The objective function used in the Metropolis algorithm is determined in these lines of dynare_estimation_1.m:
+The objective function used in the Metropolis algorithm is determined in these lines of dynare_estimation_1.m.
+The objective function is contained in either dsge_likelihood.m or non_linear_dsge_likelihood.m.
+Unfortunately Dynare does not allow us to specifiy an alternative objective function directly.

 ```matlab
 if ~options_.dsge_var